Stocks, commodities regain footing after dropping on trade worries

 “While markets have typically reacted negatively to any escalation on trade, the overall impact has been relatively modest under the circumstances which suggests investors are far from panic mode right now,” Craig Erlam, Oanda senior market analyst, said in a note.

-Positive U.S. jobless data on Wednesday provided a market boost, with labor market conditions remaining robust in early July.
+Positive U.S. jobless data on Wednesday provided a market boost, with labour market conditions remaining robust in early July.

 In addition, a consumer prices report indicated the underlying trend continued to point to a steady buildup of inflation pressure that could keep the Federal Reserve on a path of gradual interest rate hikes.

-The inflation data also boosted the U.S. dollar, which rose to a six-month high against the Japanese yen.
+The inflation data also boosted the U.S. dollar, which rose to a six-month high against the Japanese yen JPY=.

 In part, currency investors may see positive implications for the dollar from a trade war, as the United States would be better equipped to weather a slowdown in trade than other major economies.

-The Japanese yen weakened 0.38 percent versus the greenback at 112.45 per dollar.
+The Japanese yen JPY= weakened 0.40 percent versus the greenback at 112.48 per dollar.

-Oil prices, which had rebounded, turned negative after the International Energy Agency (IEA) said the world’s oil supply cushion “might be stretched to the limit” due to production losses.
+Oil had a wild ride since the prior session, when prices had their biggest one-day fall in two years.
+But they steadied on Thursday despite a warning from the International Energy Agency (IEA) that the world’s oil supply cushion “might be stretched to the limit” due to production losses.

 Metals prices rebounded after a meltdown following Trump’s threats for 10 percent tariffs on another $200 billion of Chinese goods.

-Nickel touched its highest in a week as investors scrambled to buy at the cheaper prices.
+Nickel CMNI3 touched its highest in a week as investors scrambled to buy at the cheaper prices.

-Additional reporting by Eric Onstad and Christopher Johnson in London; Sruthi Shankar and Amy Caren Daniel in Bengaluru; Lucia Mutikani in Washington; Kate Duguid in New York; Editing by Bernadette Baum
+Additional reporting by Sruthi Shankar and Amy Caren Daniel in Bengaluru; Lucia Mutikani in Washington; Kate Duguid and Jessica Resnick-Ault in New York; Editing by Bernadette Baum and Nick Zieminski